-The word ‘palak’ can be translated as spinach and in South India this spinach or palak is also known by the names keerai or cheera.
-So the spinach smabar can also be called as keerai samabr or cheera sambar.
+The word 'palak' can be translated as spinach and in South India this spinach or palak is also known by the names keerai or cheera.
+So this sambar can also be called as keerai samabr or cheera sambar.

-A variety of leaves can be used to make sambar and here in this post we are discussing the popular spinach sambar recipe where we use fresh spinach leaves (palak leaves).
+A variety of leaves can be used to make sambar and here in this post we are using palak leaves or spinach leaves to make the sambar.